gregorybi/Hotel_DB/README.md

 # Hotel_DB
-Data Base Management System and Front End for a Hotel <br/>
+Data Base Management System and Front End for a Hotel. <br/>
-Implemented using MySQL, PHP, HTML, CSS
+Implemented using MySQL, PHP, HTML, CSS.